PoisotLab/ms_network_prediction/manuscript.md

 which of a competing set of models provides the best explanation for a data set.

 A naive initial approach is to simply compute the average error between the model's prediction and the true data we have, and choose the model with the smallest error---however this approach inevitably results in _overfitting_.
 One approach to avoid overfitting is using information criteria (*e.g.* AIC, BIC, MDL) based around the heuristic that good models maximize the ratio of information provided by the model to the number of parameters it has.
 However, when the intended use-case of a model is prediction the relevant form of validation is _predictive accuracy_, which should be tested with _crossvalidation_.
 Crossvalidation methods divide the original dataset into two---one which is used to fit the model (called the _training_ set) and one used to validate its predictive accuracy on the data that it hasn't "seen" yet (called the _test_ set) [@Bishop2006PatRec].
 This procedure is often repeated for different subdivisions of the dataset [@Arlot2010SurCro].

 We still have define what _predictive accuracy_ means in the contexts of interaction network prediction.
 In the proof-of-concept, we used a neural-network to perform binary classification by predicting the presence/absence of an interaction between any two species.
 There are two ways for the model to be right: the model predicts an interaction and there is one (a _true positive_), or the model predicts no interaction and there isn't one (a _true negative_).
 Similarly, there are two ways for the model to be wrong: the model predicts an interaction which does not exist (a _false positive_), or the model predicts no interaction but it does exist (a _false negative_).

 Many different metrics exist to validate the performance of a binary classifier.
-These can be divided into two general categories: those in the precision-recall space and those in the sensitivity-specificity space.

-An initial approach is _accuracy_, the proportion of values it got correct.
+An naive initial approach is _accuracy_, the proportion of values it got correct.

 However, consider what we know about interaction networks: they are often vary sparse, with connectance between $0.1$ and $0.3$.
 If we built a model that always guesses there will be no interaction between two species, it will be correct in the majority of cases because the majority of potential interactions in a network typically do not exist.
-Therefore this "empty-matrix" model would always have an _accuracy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%!
-This emphasizes the importance of considering null models when validating a model's performance.
+Therefore this "empty-matrix" model would always have an _accuacy_ of $1-C$, where $C$ is the observed connectance, which would almost always be greater than 50%.

+These can be divided into two general categories: those in the precision-recall space and those in the sensitivity-specificity space.

 Table of shit